Adrigarma/Instacart-Consumer-Insights/README.md

 The datasets used for this analysis contain information about Instacart orders, products, departments and customers.

 **Primary Dataset:**
-_“The Instacart Online Grocery Shopping Dataset 2017”_, accessed via [Kaggle](www.instacart.com/datasets/grocery-shopping-2017) on [date].
+_“The Instacart Online Grocery Shopping Dataset 2017”_, accessed via [Kaggle](www.instacart.com/datasets/grocery-shopping-2017).

 _Note: This dataset must be downloaded manually due to file size.
 It is not included in this repository._